Skip to main content

 Frequently Asked Questions

-Guild Hall Simulator: Prologue is a casual simulation game.
+Guild Hall Simulator: Prologue is a casual management game with fantasy, economy, medieval and historical themes.

 Guild Hall Simulator: Prologue is available on PC and Windows.